What is the value of an MBA in a DIY-learning world?

 Cultivating next-generation leaders who can manage large teams of employees, organisational pressures and company cultures.

-Earning the value of integrity through the study process, a character trait that’s of great value both for career advancement and for everyday decision-making.
+Learning the value of integrity through the study process, a character trait that’s of great value both for career advancement and for everyday decision-making.

 MBA students undertake an extensive study experience to learn how to ask the right questions that lead to enhanced outcomes.
 Students emerge equipped to make reasoned judgments that have considered the big picture.